TER for regional outings and day-to-day transport in your favourite region of France.

 5,000 TER stations and stops provide real-time traffic information, with passenger information screens installed at over 650 stops.

-With TER it’s eco-friendly, convenient—and free.
+It’s eco-friendly, convenient—and free.
 Bring your bike aboard your TER train, and explore the delights of your region.

 To top off TERs, imagine winding your way through lush landscapes, across picture-perfect mountains, or along a fascinating coastline in one of France’s legendary touring trains—La Ligne des Hirondelles, Le Tire-Bouchon or the Mont Blanc Express.
 In partnership with their respective regions, these unique lines take you on a journey through history and regional traditions promoting eco-tourism.
 There’s a choice of ten memorable journeys to explore these protected areas—reachable only by train.